Tom Matlack

 Tom Matlack is an American entrepreneur, venture capitalist, and author.

-Background
+In 2009, Matlack founded The Good Men Project.

+Early years and education

 Matlack graduated from Wesleyan University in 1986 with a B.A. and an M.B.A. from Yale School of Management in 1991.

+Career

 He served as the chief financial officer of The Providence Journal until 1997 when the paper was absorbed in a $1.5 billion takeover by the A. H. Belo Corporation of Dallas, owner of The Dallas Morning News and a number of television stations.
 The deal was orchestrated by Matlack.

-In 2009, Matlack founded The Good Men Project.

-Career

 Matlack has led several venture investments in the technology arena, such as Art Technology Group, where he invested at a $7.5 million pre-money valuation and exited most of his investors at a $5 billion valuation.
 In 2010, Art Technology Group was purchased by Oracle for 1 billion.

 From 1999 until 2010, Matlack founded and ran as a managing partner Megunticook Management, a venture capital firm that started more than 30 companies.
 Megunticook's biggest success was a company called Telephia in which the company was a lead investor.
 In 2007, Telephia was sold to Neilsen for over $500 million.

 Beyond his work with The Good Men Project, Matlack is an active investor.
 He also founded Game Empire Enterprises.